 Dr Nigel Kettley is University Senior Lecturer and ICE's Academic Director for Education and Social Science.
 Nigel has had a wide ranging teaching and research career in the fields of sociology, educational studies, research methods and teacher training.
 Before joining ICE in 2007, he was a Research Associate in the Faculty of Education, University of Cambridge, and earlier still a PhD student at Wolfson College.
 He is an active researcher in the areas of widening participation, educational attainment and lifelong learning with a particular focus on issues of gender, social stratification and educational practice.
 In addition, he has a long standing research interest in the patterns and causes of juvenile delinquency, crime and deviant behaviour with a specific focus on gender and social class differences.
 Nigel teaches on a variety of courses for the Institute, supervises Master's and PhD students, and runs the MSt in Advanced Subject Teaching.
 His main published works are Educational Attainment and Society (2007, London: Continuum) and Theory Building in Educational Research (2012, London, Continuum).
-He is also a member of the editorial advisory board of the British Journal of Sociology of Education.
+He is also a member of the editorial advisory board of the British Journal of Sociology of Education, a Fellow of Wolfson College and a Fellow of the Royal Society of the Arts.